menu

 Occupations and Workforce

-Lewisburg is a blue-collar town, with 38.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lewisburg is generally considered to be a blue-collar town.
+38.99% of the Lewisburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lewisburg is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Lewisburg who work in office and administrative support (12.64%), sales jobs (10.47%), and healthcare suport services (10.47%).

 Also of interest is that Lewisburg has more people living here who work in computers and math than 95% of the places in the US.